markfinger/webpack-build/README.md

 [![Dependency Status](https://david-dm.org/markfinger/webpack-wrapper.svg)](https://david-dm.org/markfinger/webpack-wrapper)
 [![devDependency Status](https://david-dm.org/markfinger/webpack-wrapper/dev-status.svg)](https://david-dm.org/markfinger/webpack-wrapper#info=devDependencies)

-A wrapper around webpack's API which provides a simpler interface with a variety of optimisations and utilities typically required for a build process.
+A wrapper around webpack's API which provides a simple interface with a variety of optimisations and utilities typically required for a build process.

-Provides:
+Features:
 - Change detection for your config files
 - Toggleable source file watching
 - File-based caching of compilation output, which massively reduces the initial build time
-- Optimisation of the background compilation performed by webpack's watcher.
-It initially writes assets to memory and emitting them to disk when required
+- Optimises the background compilation of webpack's watcher by initially writing assets to memory and emitting them to disk only when required
-- Pre-processessing of the compilation output so that it can be easily passed between processes
+- Pre-processes the compilation output so that it can be easily serialized and passed between processes
-- A config helper to map your bundle's output path to a particular directory
+- Provides a config helper to map your bundle's output path to a particular directory
-- Directly exposed paths from the entry files to the generated assets
+- Directly exposes paths from the entry files to the generated assets

 Installation